sethwhite444/MIST-4610-Group-7---Project-2/README.md

 - Comparing trends over time; Analyze spikes in case growth, corresponding changes in deaths

 Why is this interesting / meaningful?
-This analysis helps determine whether increases in COVID-19 cases led to death, and how quickly that relationship occured.
-This can reveal lag effects, differences in how Belgium handled outbreaks, and if rising cases always translated into higher mortality.
+This question is meaningful from an operational and public health perspective because it helps determine whether increases in COVID-19 cases led to increases in deaths, and how quickly those changes occurred.
+Understanding this relationship can provide insight into the severity of different waves of the pandemic and the effectiveness of interventions such as lockdowns or healthcare responses.
+It also helps evaluate how well systems handled rising case loads.

 ## Data Manipulations